finos/common-cloud-controls/docs/governance/community-groups.md

 ## Changes to the Community Structure

-Changes to the community structure can be proposed through pull requests to the governance documentation.
+Changes to the community structure can be proposed through pull requests.
 All changes must be approved in accordance with the relevant group charter.

 ---